datamol-io/molfeat/docs/developers/contribute.md

 # Contribute

 Welcome to the molfeat community!
 We appreciate everyone's contribution and welcome all.
-Apart from code contributions, there are various other ways to support the community such as answering questions, providing assistance to others, enhancing the documentation, giving a ⭐️ or sharing the project.
+Apart from code contributions, there are various other ways to support the community.
+In short, you can:

+- :star: **Star** the repository on Github
+- :computer: **Fix** existing code issues.
+- :bug: **Report** bugs or **request** new features.
+- :books: Improve **existing documentation** or add **new tutorials**.

 However you choose to contribute, please be mindful and respect our [code of conduct](https://github.com/datamol-io/molfeat/blob/main/.github/CODE_OF_CONDUCT.md).

+!!! note annotate "Get inspired by community contributions"
+    As we love community contributions, we decided to create some dedicate space in our documentation to highlight and celebrate such contributions.
+    Visit [Community Contribitons](../community/contributions.md) to learn more!s

 ## Ways to contribute